gsganden/build_with_llms/workshop-1/README.md

 # Workshop 1 Homework

-Reimplementing the Workshop 1 app without llama-index.
+Reimplementing the Workshop 1 app with `fasthtml` and without `llama-index`.

 Run the app: